KEY POINTS

 What is the electricity reference price?

 The electricity reference price effectively acts as a price cap for energy retailers, in addition to providing a consistent point of reference for consumers to compare energy plans.
 The idea is that energy retailers display how their prices compare to the electricity reference price, so consumers know where they stand when it comes to finding a competitive deal.
-It is a level playing field from which all energy plans are compared, so customers can be confident that the electricity retailers promoting the biggest percentage savings compared to the reference price will be the cheapest.

-Note: electricity retailers can still charge more than the reference price through their market offers.
+Note: electricity retailers can still charge more than the electricity reference price through their market offers.
 It appears that this is discouraged by the government’s regulators, even if the retailer may have reasonable claims to charge more than the reference price (i.e. because it offers an additional value-add incentive that makes the product appealing).

 How does the electricity reference price work?

-Are there plans that are cheaper than the electricity reference price?
+Plans cheaper than the electricity reference price

-The tables below show a comparison of the cheapest deals on the Canstar Blue database, with the plan’s savings compared to the reference price.
+The tables below show a comparison of the cheapest deals on the Canstar Blue database, with the plan’s savings compared to the electricity reference price.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area and to see other products in our database that may be available.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.
 The next three tabs feature products exclusively from AGL, EnergyAustralia and Origin.